 Fright Fest at Six Flags, St. Louis – It doesn’t get any better than roller coasters and monsters.
 As dusk approaches, the whistle of the train signals the release of oncoming fright.
 Sinister clowns, trolls and vampires converge on the park, making guests run in terror.
 Tickets can be purchased to go through any number of the park’s haunted houses.

 Creepyworld, Fenton – Boasting 13 attractions in one location, Creepyworld has been called the biggest Screampark in America.
 See if you have what it takes to escape the clutches of Jason as he descends on Camp Blood.
 Looking for a slower pace?
 Try the Trick R Treat Haunted Hayride.
 Did I mention serial killers inhabit the neighborhood?

 Fear Fest, Columbia – One of the biggest haunted houses in central Missouri, Fear Fest provides multiple attractions in one location.
 From first sight, you’ll be hesitant to enter the ramshackle asylum filled with nightmares.
-The brave can heighten their experience by purchasing an “Extra Scare Level” marker – making you the perfect target for the danger that lurks around every corner (please note, this marker means the scare crew CAN touch you).
+The brave can heighten their experience by purchasing a “Blackout” ticket – try to escape the entire Fear Fest complex with only a glow stick to light the way (please note, this is a special, two-night event.)

 Hotel of Terror/Dungeons of Doom, Springfield – Open since 1978, Hotel of Terror has been scaring through generations.
 Explore four floors of fright, squeeze (and even crawl!) through tight passages and escape down a 96-foot slide.
 Nearby, Dungeons of Doom is housed in an old food plant – dare we presume meatpacking?
 Make sure to wear your tennis shoes, because look-alike appearances from Norman Bates, Hannibal Lecter and Leatherface will have you running.